JeremyFriesenGitHub/CRUD-University-Database-Management-System/README.md

 1. **Database Preparation**:
    - Ensure PostgreSQL is installed and running on your system.
-   - Create a database named `university`.
+   - Create a database named `university` using pgAdmin4.
-   - Use the provided [SQL script](https://github.com/JeremyFriesenGitHub/COMP3005_Assignment-3_Question-1/blob/main/init.sql) to create the necessary table(s) and populate them with initial data if needed.
+   - Use the provided [SQL scripts](https://github.com/JeremyFriesenGitHub/COMP3005_Assignment-3_Question-1/blob/main/init.sql) to create the students table and populate it with initial data.
+You can use the query tool to do this as shown in the [video tutorial]().

 2. **Configuration**:
    - Open the `Main` class and locate the database connection setup section.